ska-telescope/tango-example/k8s/README.md

 ```

-If everything goes according to plan, then the Tango Control System GUI will spring into life, and you will be able to navigate to the `PowerSupply` agent to verify that the Tango Example is up an running.
+If everything goes according to plan, then the Tango Control System GUI will spring into life, and you will be able to navigate to the `PowerSupply` device to verify that the Tango Example is up an running.

 To clean up the Helm Chart release:
 ```